 There is literally nothing at all to using modern drip coffee makers.
 Literally it is push button stuff.
 All you need to do is use the correct grind size and correct amount of grounds and don’t forget to use a filter.

 Drip coffee makers are very easy to clean, much easier than percolators.
 Mainly, all you need to do is clean the exterior of the machine, the pot and the coffee filter tray.
 The water tank is easily cleaned by running a simple cycle every so often with white vinegar and collecting the vinegar in the coffee pot.

 This cycle will clean everything.
 Just remember to rinse well after cleaning.
 So easy.

-Both percolators and drip coffee brewers come in different sizes and capacity.
-Typically a percolator can range from 4 to 20 8 ounce (240 ml) cups while a drip coffee maker can range from 4 to 14 8 ounce (240 ml) cups.
+Both percolators and drip coffee brewers come in different sizes and capacities.
+Typically, a percolator can range from 4 to 20 8 ounce (240 ml) cups while a drip coffee maker can range from 4 to 14 8 ounce (240 ml) cups.

-However, if you need to make a lot of coffee and quickly then a percolator is going to be a much better choice as a drip coffee maker can take a while.
+However, if you need to make a lot of coffee quickly, then a percolator is going to be a much better choice as a drip coffee maker can take a while.

 Drip Vs Percolator Coffee: Which Is More Portable?